vitest-dev/vitest/packages/web/README.md

-# @vitest/ui
+# @vitest/web

-This package is for UI interface of Vitest.
+This package is for Web environment of Vitest.

 > Working in progress.